tc39/proposal-pattern-matching/README.md

 ```

 Note the lack of [matchable](#matchable) in the child (just `match {...}`), to
-signify that it's chaining from the `when` rather than just being part an
+signify that it’s chaining from the `when` rather than just being part an
 independent match construct in the RHS (which would, instead, throw if none of
 the clauses match):